Child Custody & SupportFamily LawWhen Child Endangerment Occurs Can You Get Custody?

 • A person (not referring to a foster parent) who had care, control and possession of the child for the previous six months

-• A person designated managing conservator
+• A person designated as managing conservator

 • A person with whom the child and the child’s guardian, managing conservator or parent have resided with for at least six months